-A student "in good academic standing" is eligible to matriculate and may register for academic course work for the term in question.
+A student “in good academic standing” is eligible to matriculate and may register for academic course work for the term in question.
 Students whose academic performance falls below the standards normally required by the College may either be placed on probation or recommended for dismissal by the Academic Standards Committee.
 Probation is a status assigned to those students showing reasonable promise of improving their performance.
-Students are recommended for dismissal when, in the opinion of the Academic Standards Committee, they fail to demonstrate the ability and interest required for successful completion of a given program.
-Students not in good academic standing will be dismissed.
+Students are recommended for dismissal when they fail to demonstrate the ability and interest required for successful completion of a given program (as indicated below).
+Dismissal will reduce a student’s academic course load to part-time status.
+First-time full-time students may be invited to a Student Success Workshop for reinstatement to full-time status.

 The following guidelines are used to determine the status of matriculated students: